Firework terms explained part 1: A through to M

 BFA / British Fireworks Association

 An association of UK firework companies who import fireworks working together to address problems concerning noise, illegal fireworks and so on, and to promote the safer use of fireworks.
+They also work with the press to counter the factually incorrect claims made by a small minority of killjoys trying to ban fireworks in the UK.

 A small ground based firework that strobes (flashes).
 Sometimes called a Bengal blinker.